Continuing education (CE) helps nurses provide better patient care

 Healthcare is constantly evolving with medical advances and the introduction of new technology to help streamline care and improve patient outcomes.
 As a nurse, it’s important to stay on top of these changes so that you can deliver the best quality of care.
 Continuing education (CE) gives you the knowledge you need to keep up with your evolving role.

 CNE programs generally don’t award a formal degree upon completion.
-Rather, you’ll usually get a certificate and formal documentation attesting to the fact that you’ve completed a set number of Continuing Education Units (CEUs).
+Instead, you’ll usually get a certificate and formal documentation attesting that you’ve completed a set number of Continuing Education Units (CEUs).
 CEUs may also be called Continuing Education Credits (CEC).
 In addition, most states require nurses to complete a minimum amount of contact hours via CEU courses to maintain their nursing accreditation.

 Luckily, many accredited CE providers are available, making it easier than ever to access the continuing education courses you need.
 Read on to learn why CE is so important for nurses, how it can benefit your career, and what options are available to healthcare providers in the nursing field.